 Moderately easy; with a few moderate areas have noticeable grade changes.

 8.5 miles, alongside and across East Plum Creek.

-The trial is all natural surface except for the cement bridge decks.
+The trial is an all-natural surface except for the cement bridge decks.

-Please respect the wildlife on/around the trail which includes elk, bear, mountain lions, and many other wildlife species that all this land home.
+Please respect the wildlife on/around the trail which includes elk, bear, mountain lions, and many other wildlife species that call this land home.

 There is non-potable water and port-o-lets at the Columbine and Greenland trailheads.